 Getting overwhelmed sometimes is just alright.
 However, losing your balance because you are overwhelmed all the time is unacceptable.
 As you see, we are in the teaching profession.
 We are always in the mood for work.
 We are in a routine every day, but it’s not a reason to do things half-baked.

 With my busy schedule, whether personal and work-related, I keep my pace and make sure that everything is in its place.
 I have my priorities and I set out with them all the time.
-I am pleased to tell you that this is a big help in keeping our mission at heart – giving out quality education to the young to maximize their potentials and to change their lives for the better.
+I am pleased to tell you that this is a big help in keeping our mission at heart – giving out quality education to the young to maximize their potential and to change their lives for the better.

 3. Organize schedules and mind deadlines

 Don’t you know that spending a minute organizing your workloads will make you earn an hour?
 Keep schedules where you can directly see them.
 As for me, my timetable should be on my desk.
 Moreover, I spend time reading my schedule again and again.
 Don’t just memorize deadlines and schedules, you should write them for future reference.
 Yes, put it in writing and we teachers are good at this, I know.